8 Hidden Fees When Buying a Used Car

 Dealer Fees

-Guaranteed Asset Protection, or GAP insurance is a type of supplemental car insurance that helps cover the difference between the financed amount and the car's value if it was stolen or totaled.
+GAP insurance is supplemental car insurance that helps cover the difference between the financed amount and the car's value if it was stolen or totaled.
 If you're underwater on your loan at the time of such an event, you may have to pay the difference.
 Some dealers may offer you GAP insurance as part of the buying process.
 If GAP insurance is something you want, check with your car insurance provider or shop around to see the prices and compare.

 Other Car Costs

-As you're shopping around and comparing prices on the vehicle you want, you may see fees such as window tinting and fabric protection added to the price.
-Review these optional upgrades to see if you're interested, and if so, compare the price with other local vendors.
-For example, you may find it's more expensive for the dealer to add window tints to your car.
+When you're shopping, you may see fees for car upgrades like window tinting and fabric protection added to the final price.
+Review these optional upgrades to see if you're interested.
+If you want to invest in one of these upgrades later, you can always compare the dealership price with other local vendors.

 This site is for educational purposes only.
 The third parties listed are not affiliated with Capital One and are solely responsible for their opinions, products and services.
 Capital One does not provide, endorse or guarantee any third-party product, service, information or recommendation listed above.
 The information presented in this article is believed to be accurate at the time of publication, but is subject to change.
 The images shown are for illustration purposes only and may not be an exact representation of the product.
 The material provided on this site is not intended to provide legal, investment, or financial advice or to indicate the availability or suitability of any Capital One product or service to your unique circumstances.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.